bearcatjs/bearcat/README.md

 * Simple meta configuration and POJOs
 * Lightweight: high development efficiency based on node.js
 * Reuseable: POJOs can be used to any development environment
-* Invasive: there's no dependence on a container API
+* Invasive: there's no dependency on a container API
 * Modular: you just use only those parts that you need
 * One stop shop: no need for a dedicated Singleton or factory for every object etc
 * Easy to mock objects for unit test based on IoC